IgnjatRadojicic/Plantitask/README.md

 **Queries**
 - Projection with `.Select()` on every read path, including reads that mutate, where the entity rides alongside the scalar
-- Composite indexes on `(GroupId, StatusId, DisplayOrder)` for Kanban, and a trigram index on task titles for search
+- Composite indexes on `(GroupId, StatusId, DisplayOrder)` for Kanban, and a `pg_trgm` GIN index on task titles for `ILIKE` search
 - A partial index used as a purge worklist, so a job that usually has nothing to do reads an empty index
+- Pagination clamped before `Skip` and `Take`, with the count taken before projection where possible
 - `.AsNoTracking()` on read-only paths

 **Caching**
 - Redis for refresh tokens, verification codes and verification flags
-- `IMemoryCache` for the PayPal OAuth token, expiring five minutes early
+- `IMemoryCache` for task status lookups and for the PayPal OAuth token, the latter expiring five minutes early
 - Precompressed framework files served directly instead of being recompressed per request
 - Fingerprinted assets immutable, unfingerprinted loaders explicitly not